jtcies/jtcies_site/content/post/2018-02-19-from-counting-kids-to-changing-outcomes-data-science-in-the-social-sector.md

 This method of data extraction lends itself to being only able to use the data for one thing - counting.
 A lot of data in the social sector tends to be counting how many particiapnts achieved some outcome, for example.
 You then divide this by a count of the toal and get a percentage.

 This is not to deny that counting is frequently a useful method to understand what's happening in program through its data.
 The problem becomes when this is the primary use of the data.
 As an example, many people have identified problems with how test scores have negatively impacted schooling in recent years.
-In my view this is the quintessential example of [counting][^2]: you count how many kids scored above a certain score, count the total who took the test, and then divide.
+In my view this is the quintessential example of counting[^b]: you count how many kids scored above a certain score, count the total who took the test, and then divide.
 You come out with one number that tells how a classroom, school, or district is performing, but you lose all nuance.

 The main problem with using data in this way is that it does not fit the mental models of what the people most directly invovled with programs - direct service staff such as teachers, case managers, program directors, etc. - have about what they are trying to achieve.
 They have specific, often unspoken, ideas about how the activities of their program lead to the changes that they want for participants.
 If the data that is presented to them doesn't interact with the mental models of these staff it doesn't have any chance of impacting how their practice.